SPAAM-community/AncientMetagenomeDir/assets/documentation/dates/README.md

 ## sample_material

-- Sample type DNA was extracted from
+- Sample type that was used as substract for radiocarbon dating

   - e.g. dental calculus, palaeofaeces, intestinal, chewing gum
   - e.g. permafrost, lake sediment, peat soil, bone
   - e.g. tooth, bone, dental calculus

-- For host-associated single genome list only:
-  - If genome is derived from multiple tissue types from the same individual (e.g. bone and soft tissue) then the entry should simply be listed as 'tissue'

 - Specify `unknown` for samples that have not been radiocarbon dated.